jsiek/abstract-binding-trees/README.md

 sure the free variables in each `Mᵢ` still point to the appropriate bindings, they all need to be incremented by one.
 The library defines a shift operator, written `↑ k`, that adds `k` to every free variable in an ABT.
+The operator `⟰ σ` applies shift by 1 to every term in the substitution.

+    ⟰ σ ≡ ⟪ ↑ 1 ⟫ M₀ • ⟪ ↑ 1 ⟫ M₁ • …

-Putting these two actions together, the library defines a function named `exts` that transports a substitution σ across one lambda abstraction.
+Putting these two actions together, the library defines a function named `ext` that transports a substitution σ across one lambda abstraction.

-    exts σ ≡ ` 0 • ⟪ ↑ 1 ⟫ M₀ • ⟪ ↑ 1 ⟫ M₁ • …
+    ext σ ≡ ` 0 • ⟰ σ

 So we have the following two equations about `exts`:

-    (exts-0)     ⟦ exts σ ⟧ 0 ≡ 0
+    (exts-0)     ⟅ ext σ ⟆ 0 ≡ 0
-    (exts-suc)‡  ⟦ exts σ ⟧ (suc x) ≡ ⟦ σ ⨟ ↑ 1 ⟧ x
+    (exts-suc)†  ⟅ ext σ ⟆ (suc x) ≡ ⟅ σ ⨟ ↑ 1 ⟆ x

 where the operation `σ₁ ⨟ σ₂` composes two substitutions by applying `σ₁` and then `σ₂`.